 - Pan Seared Mangrove Snapper

-- Roasting a Whole Red Snapper
+- Roasted Whole Red Snapper

 - Sheet Pan Fish & Vegetables